Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Practical Effect of Encouraging the Learning of Well-classified Examples

 \subsection{Experiment Setup}

-In here we briefly clarify the experiment setup, please refer to the Appendix~\ref{sec:app-setting} and the code for more details.
+In here we briefly clarify the experiment setup, please refer to the Appendix\footnote{Please refer to \url{https://arxiv.org/abs/2110.06537} for Appendix.} and the code for more details.
 For reliability, each result is the mean result of $5$ different runs with error bars.
-Especially, on graph datasets, each run contains $50$ different train, valid, test splits of the data (proportion is 0.8, 0.1, 0.1 respectively) since a recent study indicates that different dataset splits largely affect the test performance~\cite{graph-pitfalls}.
+Especially, on graph datasets, each run contains $50$ different train, valid, test splits of the data (proportion is 0.8, 0.1, 0.1, respectively) since a recent study indicates that different dataset splits largely affect the test performance~\cite{graph-pitfalls}.
 For other tasks, we use their official data splits.

 \paragraph{Image Recognition} It is a typical application of multi-class classification.
-In these tasks we need to predict the category an image belongs to.
-We adopt four tasks MNIST~\cite{mnist}, CIFAR-10, CIFAR-100~\cite{cifar10}, and ImageNet~\cite{imagenet}, the descriptions of dataset are in Appendix ~\ref{sec:app-setting}.
+In these tasks, we need to predict the category each image belongs to.
+We adopt four tasks MNIST, CIFAR-10, CIFAR-100, and ImageNet~\cite{imagenet}, the descriptions of the dataset are in Appendix.
 For training, we borrow code from repositories with good reproduced accuracy and keep all their default settings unchanged.
-Specifically, we train the CNN model from \citet{l-softmax} on MNIST, train ResNet-50~\cite{resnet} and EfficientNet-B0~\cite{tan2019efficientnet} on CIFAR-10 and CIFAR-100 using the code by Narumiruna , train the ResNet-50 on ImageNet with the example code from pytorch, train the EfficientNet-B0 on ImageNet using the code from timm~\cite{rw2019timm} .
+Specifically, we train the CNN model from \citet{l-softmax} on MNIST, train ResNet-50~\cite{resnet} and EfficientNet-B0~\cite{tan2019efficientnet} on CIFAR-10 and CIFAR-100 using the code by Narumiruna , train the ResNet-50 on ImageNet with the example code from PyTorch, train the EfficientNet-B0 on ImageNet using the code from timm~\cite{rw2019timm} .
 We choose ResNet-50 and EfficientNet-B0 because they are canonical and SoTA parameter-efficient models, respectively.
-For evaluation, we report the best top-1 accuracy on the test set following common practice.
+For evaluation, we report the best top-1 accuracy on the test set following the common practice.

-\paragraph{Graph classification} Typical applications of graph classification are to binary classify the functionality of the graph structured biological data, we do the experiments on PROTEINS ($1113$ graphs of protein structures) ~\cite{dobson2003distinguishing,borgwardt2005protein} and NCI1 ($4110$ graphs of chemical compounds) ~\cite{wale2008comparison}.
-The model is node feature learning model GCN~\cite{kipf2016semi} with the pooling method SAGPooling~\cite{lee2019self}.
+\paragraph{Graph classification} Typical applications of graph classification are to binary classify the functionality of the graph-structured biological data.
+We do the experiments on PROTEINS ($1113$ graphs of protein structures) ~\cite{dobson2003distinguishing,borgwardt2005protein} and NCI1 ($4110$ graphs of chemical compounds) ~\cite{wale2008comparison}.
+The model is the node feature learning model GCN~\cite{kipf2016semi} with the pooling method SAGPooling~\cite{lee2019self}.
 We report test accuracy on the early stopping model with the best valid accuracy.